 Just insert 2 pool noodles into the cowl, gently pat it all into shape and leave the cowl be until it’s completely dry.
 You can, of course, use any cylindrical shaped object as long as you’ve got two, they’re long enough and resistant to wetness.
 They are after all to be inserted into a wet garment.

 I like to call this the PNAB technique.
 It stands for Pool Noodle Aided Blocking, you know, as a similar acronym like CAD/CAM.
 The use of the pool noodles prevents creases in the cowl really well.
 It also works with conical shaped cowls:

 And that’s all there is to it, I just love those handy crafting hacks!

 Oh, and for those wondering, the cowl featured in the first picture is the Flits! cowl.
 The one in the blocking picture is the Bast Cowl, which makes a set with the Bast hat.
-The cowl with the lacy chevron patterning is the Autumn Rainbow Cowl.
-The latter will be available in December 2019.
+The cowl with the lacy chevron patterning is the Indian Summer Rye cowl.
+Sometimes I just love knitting cowls!

 Thanks to my Patreon supporters for bringing you this freebie!
 Creating quality patterns and tutorials is a lot of work and resource-intensive.
 However, I find it important to give you free content like this tutorial.
 Thanks to the generous support of my Patreon supporters I can make it happen.
 Thank you, patrons!
 Click here to join, or click here to read more about La Visch Designs on Patreon.